Tap-Payments/Card-Android/README.md

-## Advanced TapCardViewDelegate
+## Advanced TapCardStatusDelegate
-A protocol that allows integrators to get notified from events fired from the `TapCardSDK`.
+An interface that allows integrators to get notified from events fired from the `TapCardKit`.
 ```kotlin

 interface TapCardStatusDelegate {